MicrosoftDocs/memdocs/sccm/apps/deploy-use/revise-and-supersede-applications.md

 -   If you want to change to a different application (with a different application ID), check **Uninstall**.
 You need to remove the superseded version of the application.

 ### Supersede dependent applications
- In this example, **master application** refers to the app that you are deploying that contains the dependencies.
+ In this example, **master application** refers to the app that you are deploying that has the dependencies.

  You can create a supersedence relationship that updates the dependent application to a new version.